dasung/AI-102/doc_intelligence_dic.md

 ## Document Intelligence file [input requirements](https://learn.microsoft.com/en-us/training/modules/work-form-recognizer/3-get-started)

 - Format must be JPG, PNG, BMP, PDF (text or scanned), or TIFF.
-Read Support MS Word docs additionally
+Also, Read Support [Microsoft Word] and [Microsoft Excel] docs additionally

 - The file size must be less than 500 MB for paid (S0) tier and 4 MB for free (F0) tier.
 - Image dimensions must be between 50 x 50 pixels and 10,000 x 10,000 pixels.